 3. I question everything – and I want evidence to prove it

-Last year I wrote about Naples not being as unsafe as many people would have you believe and I attribute this realisation to my former legal training.
+Last year I wrote about Naples and Mexico not being as unsafe as many people would have you believe and I attribute this realisation to my former legal training.
 From day one of law school you’re taught to seek out the evidence, verify facts and critically assess everything you’ve been told.
 It’s something I now do as habit and it’s something I find incredibly helpful when making travel decisions.
 If I hear that women are being attacked in India (ergo it’s unsafe for me to go), I want details, statistics, hard facts.
 Hearsay, scaremongering and flippant advice won’t do.
 I want to gather real data so I can make an informed travel decision based on the established evidence.

 3. I can assimilate large amounts of data in a short space of time